Islington

 Islington displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Islington's dwelling structure, as per the latest Census, consisted of 56.1% houses and 43.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
-Home ownership in Islington stood at 20.5%, with the remaining dwellings either mortgaged (31.7%) or rented (47.8%).
-The median monthly mortgage repayment was $2,000, higher than Non-Metro NSW's average of $1,733.
-Median weekly rent in Islington was recorded at $430, compared to Non-Metro NSW's $330.
+The dwelling structure in Islington, as per the latest Census, consisted of 56.1% houses and 43.8% other dwellings.
+In comparison, Regional NSW had 82.6% houses and 17.4% other dwellings.
+Home ownership in Islington was at 20.5%, with mortgaged dwellings at 31.7% and rented ones at 47.8%.
+The median monthly mortgage repayment in the area was $2,000, higher than Regional NSW's average of $1,733.
+The median weekly rent figure in Islington was recorded at $430, compared to Regional NSW's $330.
 Nationally, Islington's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing